rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### Which best describes your course or activity?

-- A programming course which only teaches Rust
+- A course teaching exclusively how to program in Rust
-- A programming course which teaches Rust amongst other languages
+- A course teaching how to program in Rust and other languages
-- An computer science course (e.g., operating systems, algorithms, etc.) course which uses Rust with or without other languages
+- A computer science course (e.g., operating systems, algorithms, etc.) course which uses Rust (and potentially other languages)
-- Other course which uses Rust
+- Other type of course where Rust was used
-- Individual project
-- Group project
-- Other activity

 ### Is Rust mandated for your course or activity, or did you choose it yourself?

-- Compulsory
-- Optional
+- Rust was mandated
+- I choose to use Rust

 ## Your opinions about Rust